wangf1978/DumpTS/README.md

 - Re-factor a *TS* stream file in place
 - Extract some elementary streams, and reconstruct a partial *TS* file
 - Provide some utility features for *ISOBMFF* file reconstruction
+- Provide some utility functions for codec and container technology, for example, Huffman Codebook, CRC, container layout...

 # How to build?